Lake Ontario: Navigation

 A land-based trail that roughly follows the lake's shoreline also exists, the Great Lakes Circle Tour and Seaway Trail.
 The designated scenic road systems connects all of the Great Lakes and the St. Lawrence River.
-As the Seaway Trail is posted on the U.S. side only, Lake Ontario is the only of the five Great Lakes to have no posted bi-national circle tour.
+As the Seaway Trail is posted on the US side only, Lake Ontario is the only of the five Great Lakes to have no posted bi-national circle tour.